iSaluki/phhs6/content/sixth/CompSci/Programming/Graphs.md

 	- We could write code to solve the problem
 	- However the code would not complete in a reasonable amount of time

+### Noncomputable

+- There is no known solution for the problem

 [Computer Science](/ComputerScience)